manish2866/Sentiosync/README.md

  ├── models.py                 # ViT & fusion architecture definitions
  ├── requirements.txt          # Python dependencies
  └── run.sh                    # Setup & launch script

-**Prepare the dataset and run the models using run.sh in the code**